 Any IQ score or standardized test result can address the question, How smart are they?
 Yet most of us who hope to awaken brainpower in our students, agree that mere numbers say little about their real capabilities.
-On the other hand, if you want to ensure students actively master a lesson topic at deeper levels, then ask instead, How are they smart?
+On the other hand, if you want to ensure students actively master a lesson topic at deeper levels, and without anxiety, then ask instead, How are they smart?
 Why so?
+Test prep is their brain based way to develop and demonstrate their smarts!

 The latter question requires visible evidence that students can implement content and concepts in real life situations.
 Multiple intelligence tasks show what they know, and help them to demonstrate an ability to use that knowledge in varied situations.
 They can even help to create the